The 2013 season marked the Ole Miss Rebels' 25th year of calling the friendly confines of Oxford-University Stadium/Swayze Field home.

 The outfield area has since undergone another transformation as a left field and right field lounge area was constructed during the 2000 season.
 The area, which is complete with picnic tables and barbecue stands was expanded again prior to the 2007 season.

-In the fall of 2003, a new 6,800-square foot indoor hitting facility was added to the ballpark and the indoor batting tunnel underneath the first base stands has become an indoor pitching area.
+In the fall of 2003, the Charles M. Merkel Hitting Complex, a 6,800-square-foot indoor hitting facility, was added to the ballpark, and the indoor batting tunnel underneath the first base stands has become an indoor pitching area.

 Beginning with the 2006 season, the park received a new scoreboard which contains a large video board capable of showing highlights and replays throughout the course of the game.
 Then completed in front of the stadium was a new office suite to house the Rebel baseball coaching staff and support staff for the program.